Need help with your Discussion

 Implement Effective Material Requirements Planning Activities

-Material Requirements Planning is a computer-based control system which assists in inventory control and production planning.
-MRP focuses on both the control of inventory and the scheduling of production.
-It is a control system for materials that tries to maintain enough inventory levels to ensure materials’ availability when needed.
-This planning and control system can be applied where there are a variety of items with complex bills.
-MRP is not suited for continuous processes or job shops which are linked tightly.
+Material Requirements Planning is a computer-based control system that assists inventory control and production planning.
+MRP focuses on both the management of inventory and the scheduling of production.
+It is a control system for materials that maintain enough inventory levels to ensure materials’ availability when needed.
+This planning and control system can be applied where various items have complex bills.
+MRP is not suited for continuous processes or job shops linked tightly.
 The objective of an MRP is to carry out the following tasks simultaneously.

-2. Ensuring that components, materials, and products, are available for productions planned for delivery to customers.
+- They ensure that components, materials, and products are available for production and planned for customer delivery.

 III.
 Planning the activities of manufacturing, activities of purchase and schedule of delivery.

-The best setting suited for MRP is a manufacturing environment where the demand for components and sub-assemblies depends on the external item’s demand.
-The end items have an independent demand.
-Conversely, the demand for the components and raw materials needed to manufacture the end items depend on their demand.
-The differences between the dependent and independent demands are helpful in the classification of the items in the inventory and in coming up with systems which can manage the items within each demand classification.
+The best setting for MRP is a manufacturing environment where the demand for components and sub-assemblies depends on the external item market.
+The end items have an independent order.
+Conversely, the demand for the details and raw materials needed to manufacture the end items depend on their order.
+The differences between the dependent and independent markets are helpful in the classification of the items in the inventory and in developing systems that can manage the items within each demand classification.
 MRP systems’ development is focused on dealing with the dependent demand items.

 A list of business operating characteristics that are best aligned with MRP (where MRP is most effective)